Khaleej Times

-Khaleej Times is a daily English language newspaper published in Dubai, United Arab Emirates.
+Khaleej Times is a daily English language digital and multimedia news organization and daily newspaper published in Dubai, United Arab Emirates.
 Launched on 16 April 1978, Khaleej Times is the UAE's longest-running English daily newspaper.

 History and profile

 A partnership between the UAE government, the Galadari Brothers and the Dawn Media Group in Pakistan began publishing the daily on 16 April 1978, making it the first English daily in the UAE.
 The founding team consisted of Mahmoud Haroon, Muzammil Ahmed, M.J.
 Zahedi, Malcolm Payne (the first editor-in-chief) and Iqbal Noorie (in charge of circulation).
 They were soon joined by Patrick Heyland who was in charge of advertising and promotion.

-The editorial staff of the paper includes multiple nationalities, mostly from the Indian subcontinent (India, Pakistan, Bangladesh and Sri Lanka), but also Emiratis, Arabs from the wider region (notably Egyptians, Syrians and Jordanians), Lebanese, Mexicans, British, Americans and Filipinos.
+The editorial staff of the paper includes multiple nationalities, mostly from the Indian subcontinent (India, Pakistan, Bangladesh and Sri Lanka), but also Emiratis, Arabs from the wider region (notably Egyptians, Syrians, Jordanians and Lebanese), Britons and Filipinos.
 The broadsheet comprises the general news section, City Times (lifestyle and entertainment), a business section, a sports section, the WKND magazine, and a classifieds section (Buzzon).
 The newspaper also consists of special reports and supplements which allow for community advertisements and other services.
 Its main competitors are The National, Gulf News and, formerly, 7days, which closed in December 2016.

-In September 2020, Khaleej Times introduced a free news subscription service on Telegram, sending regular news updates every day to its subscribers.
+In September 2020, Khaleej Times introduced a free news subscription service on Telegram, sending daily news updates to its subscribers.
+On 1 June 2023, Khaleej Times, in an editorial published on its front page, announced that it will stop its print edition on weekends starting from 3 June 2023.

-Additional publications
+Khaleej Times named Charles Yardley CEO in September 2024 as part of an effort to improve innovation and create revenue growth.
+Yardley had previously served as CEO of London's Evening Standard.

-Young Times is aimed at children and is a popular magazine among 9 to 14 year olds.
+Ted Kemp joined Khaleej Times as chief content officer in May 2025.
+Kemp had experience in Asia, the Middle East, Europe and North America for CNBC Digital, where he was international managing editor.

-Buzzon carries local advertisements about cars, real estate, recruitment, educational services and matrimonial announcements.
+KTplus

-WKND, a feature product, is published on Fridays.
-It discusses a range of topics that are of interest to men, women and children.
-Stories are balanced between topics and themes of local interest and international relevance.
+KTplus (stylized as KT+), which launched in late 2024, is the digital content and social media production unit of Khaleej Times.
+The unit produces short-form videos, interviews, digital series, and social storytelling for platforms such as Instagram and YouTube.

-KhaleejTimes.com is the global face of the newspaper on the internet.
-The online version offers additional stories and exclusives not found in the print version.
+Khaleej Times media director Ahmad Nokari conceptualized and developed KTplus as part of Khaleej Times’ strategy to modernize its digital presence.
+Nokari originated an idea for a dedicated in-house social media unit and studio and led the creation of its identity, content formats, and production systems.

-Khaleej Times also publishes special supplements, including on the national days of countries including the UAE, Pakistan and India.
+The KTplus launch came as part of a wider effort by Khaleej Times to migrate toward being a digital-first news organization.
+Khaleej Times maintains separate social media accounts for the news part of organization, with more than 1.1 million followers on Instagram.